silversub/terraform/provider/container-resources.md

 To create a worker pool or add worker nodes and zones to a worker pool, use the `ibm_container_worker_pool` and `ibm_container_worker_pool_zone` resources.
 {: tip}

+In order to delete a VPC cluster and their associated load balancer.
+The following order is followed by the services.
+1. Invokes the cluster deletion.
+2. Waits for the cluster deletion to complete.
+3. Verifies for the load balancer that is associated with the cluster and waits for the associated load balancer to delete successfully.
+{: note}

 For step-by-step instructions for how to create an {{site.data.keyword.containerlong_notm}} or {{site.data.keyword.openshiftlong_notm}} cluster, see [Creating single and multizone Kubernetes and OpenShift clusters](/docs/terraform?topic=terraform-tutorial-tf-clusters).
 {: tip}